 Children and Families

-While we are no longer meeting, we are still connecting virtually.
-Visit our Church Away page for ways to connect with St. Paul’s at a Holy Distance.
+Visit our Church Away page for even more ways to connect with St. Paul’s at a Holy Distance.

 Sunday School programming is determined by age group:

 3-year-olds – 2nd grade – “Godly Play”

 Godly Play offers children a unique experience of hands-on engagement with scripture, liturgy, and practices of the church.
 The intent is to do more than educate our children’s minds; it is to form our children’s hearts.
 Our hope is to deepen their relationship with the Holy, that each of them may know wonder, and experience the deep love of God in Christ.

 We have a fully-staffed nursery for babies and toddlers just down the hall from the main elevator in the Parish House.
 There, our littlest ones are tended by two trained child-care providers (Michele Tisdol and Maggy Barnes)in a cheerful and well-equipped facility.
 The nursery schedule follows our worship schedule and is open Sunday mornings from 8:30 a.m.-12:30 p.m., from September through the middle of May.
 During the summer, (the middle of May through Labor Day), it is available 9:45 a.m.- 11:30 a.m.

 We have colorful worship bags as you enter the church that contain paper and crayons and activity sheets for older children.
 There is space at the front of the church available for families with little ones who might want to draw, build with blocks, or look at books during the worship service.